ga4gh/vrs/docs/source/impl-guide/computed_identifier.rst

    italics.
 The yellow, green, and blue boxes, corresponding to the ``ga4gh_digest``, ``vr_digest``, and ``vr_identify`` functions respectively, depict the dependencies among functions.
-   ``SHA512t192`` is :ref:`SHA-512` truncated at 192 bits using the
+   ``SHA512/192`` is :ref:`SHA-512` truncated at 192 bits using the
-   systematic name recommended by SHA-512.  base64url_ is the official name of the :ref:`Base64` encoding variant that uses a URL-safe character set.
+   systematic name recommended by SHA-512 (§5.3.6).  base64url_ is the
+   official name of the variant of :ref:`Base64` encoding that uses a URL-safe character set.

    [`figure source <https://www.draw.io/?page-id=M8V1EMsVyfZQDDbK8gNL&title=VR%20diagrams.drawio#Uhttps%3A%2F%2Fdrive.google.com%2Fa%2Fharts.net%2Fuc%3Fid%3D1Qimkvi-Fnd1hhuixbd6aU4Se6zr5Nc1h%26export%3Ddownload>`__]

+The VR Computed Identifier algorithm applies only to *identifiable* objects, that is, objects with an `id` property.

+In addition, the VR Computed Identifier is explicitly NOT defined (that is, invalid) if used with any other normalization, serialization, or digest mechanism to generate a GA4GH Computed Identifier.

+.. important:: VR identifiers are defined only when all nested objects
+	       are identified with ``ga4gh.vr`` identifiers.
+	       Generating VR identifiers using objects referenced
+	       within any other namespace is not compliant with this specification.
+In particular, it is not compliant to generate VR identifiers using sequences referenced with RefSeq, Ensembl, or other accession outside the ``ga4gh.vr`` namespace.

-.. _serialization:
+.. _serialize:

 VR Serialization
 @@@@@@@@@@@@@@@@